Kesha: 2023–present: Gag Order, lawsuit settlement and Period

+Shortly after the conclusion of the Tits Out Tour, Kesha embarked on The Freedom Tour—consisting of thirty-two concerts in Ireland, North America, and the United Kingdom—from May 23 to August 30, 2026.
+On this tour, Kesha played BST Hyde Park alongside Pitbull.
+She was also set to play Roundhay Festival and Dreamland Margate, but, has since cancelled due to scheduling issues.
+On May 8, 2026, Kesha released the single, "Origami!".

 Artistry

 Musical style and image

-Kesha's music has been described as electropop, dance-pop, synth-pop, pop rock, pop rap, country, and EDM.
+Kesha's music generally incorporates a fusion of pop, electronic, dance, and hip-hop, which is often categorized as electropop, dance-pop, synth-pop, and pop-rap.
+Her music has also explored country, rock, folk, soul, and gospel.
 Kesha wrote or co-wrote every song on her first two albums and considers herself a songwriter primarily, writing for artists including Britney Spears and Miley Cyrus.
 Along with a mezzo-soprano voice, she possesses a "strong, sneering vibrato", with a distinct yodel-like quality to her voice; she employs actual yodeling on the songs "Tik Tok" and "Cannibal".

 Having previously done country, pop rock, and electro, she had a clear idea of the synth-pop sound that she wanted for her debut album.
 The genre was popular at the time with many of her peers releasing similar sounds.
 Both of those albums are of the genre with catchy hooks and synthesized productions often compared to pop singer Dev by music critics, creating misunderstandings among the fans of the two.
 "Party at a Rich Dude's House" and "C U Next Tuesday" have 1980s derived backing, while "Stephen" begins with "Kansas-style vocal harmonies".
 "Dinosaur" follows a verse-chorus formula, and has a "cheerleader-type tune" reminiscent of "Hollaback Girl" (2005) by Gwen Stefani and "Girlfriend" (2007) by Avril Lavigne; the song uses the overt symbolism of dinosaurs, carnivory, and other primitive motifs to tell the story of an older man who preys on younger women.
 According to Kesha, the song is based on true events.
 While her vocals on Animal were heavily processed with auto-tune, often to produce rapid stuttering or over-pitch corrected vocal effects, leading to questions on vocal talent, she also expressed confidence in her abilities.

 Kesha's second studio album Warrior used considerably less auto-tune, although it was still present in a number of songs.
 The album contained piano and guitar-driven ballads such as "Love into the Light", "Wonderland", and "Past Lives" that showcase non-auto-tuned vocals.
 Kesha also uses a trademark talky "white-girl" rapping style with exaggerated discordant phrasing and enunciation.
 This technique has led her to be recognized as a rapper, a designation that she did not embrace until fellow rappers André 3000, Wiz Khalifa, and Snoop Dogg endorsed her.
 On the subject, she said: "The first time someone called me a rapper, I started laughing.
 I was shocked, and thought it was hilarious.
 It's crazy and funny to me."